 - 5.6% growth

 - 5.5% 5-year compound annual growth

 - FDI Inflow:

 The top income and corporate tax rates are 30 percent.
-Other taxes include a value-added tax (VAT) and a tax on interest.
-The overall tax burden amounts to 21.3 percent of GDP.
-Government spending is equivalent to 29.7 percent of total domestic output.
-The fiscal climate remains steady.
-The deficit has fallen slightly to 4.1 percent of GDP, and public debt has fallen to 48.9 percent of GDP.
+Other taxes include a value-added tax and a tax on interest.
+The overall tax burden equals 18.7 percent of total domestic income.
+Government spending has amounted to 27.1 percent of total output (GDP) over the past three years, and budget deficits have averaged 7.2 percent of GDP.
+Public debt is equivalent to 52.7 percent of GDP.

 The entrepreneurial environment has become more streamlined, and no minimum capital is required for launching a business.
 The nonsalary cost of employing a worker is relatively low, but dismissing an employee can be costly.
 The government continues to regulate prices through subsidies, agricultural marketing boards, and state-owned enterprises.
 Aid from international donors is funding development of geothermal power.

 Trade is moderately important to Kenya’s economy; the value of exports and imports taken together equals 45 percent of GDP.
 The average applied tariff rate is 8.9 percent.
 Foreign ownership in some sectors is restricted, and state-owned enterprises distort the economy.
 The growing financial sector has become more open to competition, and its overall stability is relatively well maintained.
 Over 40 commercial banks are in operation.